tstraye/data1201/lab10/questions.md

 # Questions for Post-Lab Assignment 10!

 ### Question 6: After the last step, some columns are empty.
 (You can check by text faceting a column) Why?
 What do you think we can do to fix it?

+##I think that some columns are empty because there is no data to show.
+To fix it, you can add a N/A or 0 to show that there was no data to add to the column.